Traditional Employee Health Benefits Plans vs. Health Spending Accounts

 Dental Services (check ups, cleanings)

-The great thing about Health Spending Accounts is that employees are able to claim 100% of the cost of these services, even expensive ones!
+The great thing about Health Spending Accounts is that employees can claim 100% of the cost of these services, even big ticket expenses, until they reach their yearly maximum.

-Employees will have the freedom to pick which medical services are important to them while also being completely covered.
+Employees also have the freedom to pick how they want to spend their budget on medical services that are important to them while also being completely covered.

 Step Three: Enroll and Onboard